odu-cs625-datavis/public/Spr22/Syllabus.md

 All students are responsible for knowing the rules.
 If you are unclear about whether a certain activity is allowed or not, please contact the instructor.

-More information on academic integrity is available on the ODU-CS [academic integrity page](https://graduate.cs.odu.edu/resources/academic-integrity).
+More information on academic integrity is available on the ODU [academic integrity page](https://www.odu.edu/oscai).

 ## Statement from ODU Counseling Services